Endoshare: A Publicly Available, Surgeons-Friendly Solution to De-Identify and Manage Surgical Videos: Results

 \section{Results}

-Endoshare is a source available application, freely downloadable from the following \href{https://camma-public.github.io/Endoshare/}{website}.
+\textit{Endoshare} is a publicly available application, freely downloadable from the following \href{https://camma-public.github.io/Endoshare/}{website}.
 The source code is available at this \href{https://github.com/CAMMA-public/Endoshare_code/}{GitHub repository}.
 Thorough documentation is provided to support peer review, reproducibility, and future improvements.